Mastering the Art of Self-Love: Practices, Benefits & Tools

 Putting Yourself First

 “We, as women, were raised to serve others.
 We were told that we have to be nice and polite to others, help them, and that’s something we also saw.
 Our mothers were doing all these things for their husbands and their kids, and even their neighbours.
-That’s how we learned to be serving toward other people.
+That’s how we learned to serve other people.
 We can still do that, but it’s more important than ever not to forget about yourself.
 You are allowed to take time for yourself and care for yourself.
 Because, at the end of the day, you are the only person you have to live with til the end of time.
 And you want to live with a happy person, with a happy you.” - Caitlin

 Show Love for Yourself through Self-Compassion